 Set request for Cookies or Headers

-On the create page for a synthetic monitor, find the BROWSER CONFIGURATION section.
+You are able to set request for cookies/headers on the configuration page for a single-page synthetic monitor, under the BROWSER CONFIGURATION section.
 Here you can input cookie name-value pairs as well as header name-values.
 To add multiple cookies or multiple headers, simply click the “+” icon and add more.

 Set DNS overrides

-On the create page for a synthetic monitor, find the BROWSER CONFIGURATION section.
-You’ll see fields for Dns Ip and Dns Hostname.
-Similar to adding request headers or request cookies, you can enter the ip and hostname here just like a hosts file entry.
-In the example below, all references to www.example.com during the synthetic test will point to a server at 192.0.2.1.
+On the configuration page for a single-page synthetic monitor, under the BROWSER CONFIGURATION section you’ll find fields for DNS IP and DNS Hostname.
+Similar to adding request headers or request cookies, you can enter the IP and hostname here just like a hosts file entry.

 Block domains or files from loading

-On the create page for a synthetic monitor, find the BROWSER CONFIGURATION section.
+On the create page for a single-page synthetic monitor, locate the BROWSER CONFIGURATION section to input the domains or files you would like to block.
 Toward the bottom of the section you’ll see a Blacklist Filters field.
 Using the wildcarding you can block a URL pattern.
-In the example below, we will be blocking everything from evildomain.com, and the file at http://www.baddomain.com/badFile.js.

 Monitor mobile sites using device emulation

 When measuring a mobile site you’ll want to make sure you have device emulation enabled.
 On the create page for a synthetic monitor, find the DEVICE CONFIGURATION section.
-Click to select “Yes” under Use Mobile Device.
-The Device list will enable and provide a list of mobile device options.
+Click to select “Yes” under Use Mobile Emulation.
+The Emulation dropdown menu provides a list of mobile device options to choose from.